Aircraft livery: All-over color

 In 1965, Braniff International Airways hired Alexander Girard to revamp their corporate identity.
 The eventual design involved painting the entire aircraft fuselage in one of several single bold colourways.
 The airline title was logotyped as "Braniff International" in custom designed italic capitals, with the initials pasted across airliner tail fins.
 The livery was part of a comprehensive corporate identity revamp also involving dedicated airport lounges and including a short-lived "space helmet" headgear for cabin staff.

 In 1969, Court Line Aviation hired Peter Murdoch to revamp its corporate identity.
 The resulting design included decorating each fleet member in one of five different colourways within a hockeystick scheme.
 The airline name was logotyped as "court" in custom designed lowercase italics, and could easily be changed to 'liat' when individual aircraft transferred to Court Line's Caribbean subsidiary LIAT Leeward Islands Air Transport.

 Another all-over colour livery was adopted by airline group British Air Services in late 1970.
 Group members Northeast Airlines and Cambrian Airlines had their aircraft painted white/grey/yellow and white/grey/orange.
 Related pink and green liveries were designed for group members Scottish and Channel Islands Airways, but never saw service use.

 Eurowhite

 From the 1970s, the overall colour idea began to spread worldwide, largely in the form of "Eurowhite" liveries in which white was the dominant colour.
 A side benefit of the overall white look was that it helped airline asset management.
 It did so by facilitating the hiring-out (chartering in 1960s parlance or leasing from the 1970s) of individual fleet members during seasonal traffic troughs or economic downturns.
 Overall white aircraft could readily accept major elements of lessee liveries, and could equally rapidly revert to lessor liveries on return.

-Notable early Eurowhite liveries included Alitalia's 1970s livery and UTA Union de Transports Aériens's early 1970s livery.
-TWA Trans World Airlines' 1975 livery was among the first Eurowhite schemes outside Europe.
+Notable early Eurowhite liveries included UTA Union de Transports Aériens's early 1970s livery and Air France's 1976 livery.
+Pan Am's 1983 “Billboard” livery was among the first Eurowhite schemes outside Europe.
 Except for a very brief Air France Pepsi logojet example, all Concorde liveries were predominantly Eurowhite-based, as this reduced heat absorption.